Having a beautiful lawn requires a lot of work. Getting the right tools is just a part of the maintenance process.

-There are two types of these machines – spike and plug aerators.
+There are two types of lawn aerators – spike and plug aerators.
 A spike aerator creates holes in the soil by using tines.
 A plug aerator features hollow spikes that remove a small portion of the soil, leaving a deeper hole.

 Keep in mind that plug aerators are more suitable for smaller gardens since they don’t require a lot of work.
 When looking for the best lawn aerator out there, choose the one that will fit the size of your yard.

 If you have a mid-sized garden, you could get a manual aerator.
 It is more budget-friendly and super useful, especially after the planting season.
 Be mindful that manual aeration is a bit hard and could take a lot of your time.
 Luckily, you don’t have to do it so often, especially if your lawn is healthy.